 If Only Loan Account No. matches, then – this loan account will be rejected as ‘Same Loan Account has Multiple Customer’s

-The MLI AND Customer Id AND Account No. for a particular borrower specified in input file presented by MLI is checked in the CG Issuance Table, If Customer Id DOES NOT exists therein, then –The record for this customer id will be rejected as ‘Customer ID does not exist in Table for Continuity’.
+The MLI AND Account No. for a particular borrower specified in input file presented by MLI is checked in the CG Issuance Table, If Record DOES NOT exists therein, then –The record for this customer id will be rejected as ‘Record does not exist in Table for Continuity’.

 For Term Loans (i.e. Loans with Loan Type ‘1’):